rsmp-nordic/rsmp_core/rst/rsmp.rst

 Message exchange between site and supervision system
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-Message acknowledgement (see section message-ack_) is implicit in the following figure.
+Message acknowledgement (see section message-acknowledgement_) is implicit in the following figures.

 .. image:: img/aggregated_status.png
    :align: center